FINEST SALIX ALBA CAERULEA.

 The willow, the finest salix alba caerulea, is sourced locally, allowing them to pay close attention to the weight and grain structure of each cleft.
 Only the finest willow is selected to become a Chase cricket bat.

 Throughout the manufacturing process, every bat is meticulously checked, ensuring that no Chase bat leaves the workshop unless it meets their high standards.

 CHASE top of the range FLC bat is made from hand-picked top 4% of their premium English willow.
 FLC with a massive 8 inch drive zone is excellent for all round play.
 Its low sweet spot and big profile provides maximum momentum from pick-up to shot.
 Designed with semi-flat face profile to maximize edge size.

 The CHASE Guarantee

-CHAE gives all their bats four hours worth of knocking-in to loosen and soften the compressed wood fibres on the surface, forming a supple finish.
+CHASE gives all their bats four hours' worth of knocking-in to loosen and soften the compressed wood fibers on the surface, forming a supple finish.
 This increases the performance of the bats recoil reaction.
 Edges and corners are boned to further strengthen the bat and protect it against damage.

 CHASE Manufacturing Process